thegooddocsproject/website-hugo/content/en/blog/tech-writing-portfolio.md

 * The [Daily Conversation Design Challenge](https://dailyuxwriting.com/conversation-design-challenge) gives you two weeks of daily writing challenges.
 * Hackernoon has [writing prompts](https://help.hackernoon.com/writing-prompts) as well as running [writing contests](https://hackernoon.com/u/hackernooncontests) with prizes!!
 (Get paid while adding to your portfolio).

-Is all your stuff confidential or behind a paywall, login or NDA?
+Is all your stuff confidential or behind a paywall, log in or NDA?
 Go open source!
 Look for opportunities to contribute to an open source project and start adding samples to your collection.

 > **Hot tip:** Work on a template for our project!